dylanlan/dylanlan.github.io/_posts/2024-01-30-tridemp-master.md

 - [Tweeting KRU](https://twitter.com/dylanlan51/status/1750759361650278601).
 - Whispering "And", one of the Game Masters in-game.
 - Chatting to "And" in an Arena Battle (and getting wrecked xDD).
-- Buying a Kruna Shop item to see if it can help learn ard ioc (But it only supports "previous class" spells, not "current class").
+- Buying a Kruna Shop item to see if it can help learn Ard Ioc (But it only supports "previous class" spells, not "current class").

 # Halp Plz

-We tried asking the community for any other ideas, but received quite pessimistic advice.
+We were curious if the Temuair community had any other ideas.

-Most said it would be impossible, or take forever, and that he should simply create a new Aisling instead.
+But most said it would be impossible or take forever, and that he should simply create a new Aisling instead.

 But Tridemp did not want to do that, for multiple reasons:
 - He wanted his desired name: "Tridemp".
 He did not want to use a different name.
 - He had already acquired 57 legend marks over multiple weeks, and did not want to redo all that work.

-We tried reaching out to the community, and received a lot of pessimism: [Non-Believers]()
+We continued trying to reach out to the community for guidance, and received a lot of .... well .... pessimism: [Non-Believers]({{ site.data.urls.tridemp_non_believers }})

 # Kru Plz